-The DoD's selection process includes the Deputy Secretary of Defense requesting recommendations for potential candidates from senior career and political officials within the DoD.
-The Deputy Secretary of Defense, in his or her review, strives to achieve a balance between the professional credentials of the individuals and the matters to be reviewed by the DBB.
+The DoD's selection process includes the Deputy Secretary of Defense requesting recommendations for potential candidates from senior DoD career and political officials.
 Once potential candidates are identified, the DBB's Designated Federal Officer (DFO), in consultation with the Special Assistant to the Secretary of Defense for White House Liaison, reviews the credentials of each individual and narrows the list of candidates.
+This narrowed list is proved to the Deputy Secretary of Defense, who strives to achieve a balance between the professional credentials of the individuals and the matters to be reviewed by the DBB.
 Following selection of the final list of potential candidates by the Deputy Secretary of Defense, and before formal nomination to the DoD Appointing Authority, the list of potential candidates undergoes a review by the Office of General Counsel for the Department of Defense (DoD OGC), and the DoD Advisory Committee Management Officer (ACMO) to ensure compliance with Federal and DoD governance requirements, including compliance with the DBB's charter and membership balance plan.

-As part of DoD's governance review, the DoD ACMO prepares the DoD Appointment Approval Instrument for submission by the Director of Administration and Management (DA&M) to the DoD Approving Authority.
+As part of DoD's governance review, the DoD ACMO prepares the DoD Appointment Approval Instrument for submission by the Director of Administration and Management (DA&M) to the DoD Appointing Authority.
 Following approval by the DoD Appointing Authority, the candidates must complete appointment paperwork and training, to include any financial disclosure or other ethics requirements stipulated by the Office of Government Ethics for advisory committee members.

-All DBB members are appointed to serve a term of service of one-to-four years with annual renewals.
-No member, unless approved by the DoD Appointing Authority, may serve more than two consecutive terms of service on the DPB, including its subcommittees.
+All DBB members are appointed for a term of service of one-to-four years with annual renewals.
+No member, unless approved by the DoD Appointing Authority, may serve more than two consecutive terms of service on the DBB, including its subcommittees.
 Membership vacancies for the DBB will be filled in the same manner as described above.